stan-dev/posteriordb/README.md

     ## Data: eight_schools
     ## The 8 schools dataset of Rubin (1981)

-Finally we can access reference posterior draws for the given posterior.
+Finally, we can access reference posterior draws for the given posterior.

 ``` r
 rpd <- reference_posterior_draws(po)